Azure/azure-sdk-for-js/sdk/playwrighttesting/microsoft-playwright-testing/README.md

     npm init @azure/microsoft-playwright-testing
     ```

-Installing the service package will create a service config with the name `playwright.service.config.ts`
+Installing the service package will create a service config file named `playwright.service.config.ts`

 The service configuration serves to: